skvark/JuveFood/README.md

 - language option translates only foods, nothing else (if there are both translations at Juvenes API)
 - loader icon is missing if network connection is slow
 - Settings UI is not so great
+- Current date does not update if the app is running, only restart updates it

 Screenshots
 ===========